wanjuifavour/counter-app/README.md

 - Click the "CLICK ME" button to increment the counter.
 - Click the "SAVE" button to save the current count.
 The counter will reset to zero after saving.
 - The saved counts will be displayed below the buttons.

+## Live Demo
+You can view the live version of the Counter App [here](https://wanjuifavour.github.io/counter-app/).

 ## License
 This project is open-source and available under the [MIT License](LICENSE).